nvda-es/num2words_nvda/readme.md

 * The num2words library can convert up to 27 consecutive numbers.
 If the text is longer than 27 numbers, it will let you know with a beep and a speech message.
 * Currently, speaking a converted number with the cursor isn't implemented and as a consequence will spell out the converted number.
 * Decimal numbers to words conversion support is being implemented, as there are conflicts with some native Python libraries installed in NVDA.
-	* These conflicts are resolved in NVDA's most recent alphas.
-We hope that the add-on can work better when a stable version of NVDA is released.

 ## Compile this add-on: